RidaHajjAli/In-Memory-RAG/README.md

 2. **Query Interface**:
    - Enter your query about Lebanese hospitals or the medical situation.
+   - Upload files dynamically to include their content in the search results.
    - Type `quit` to exit the application.

 ---